momentum-mod/docs/_posts/convars/2020-10-23-mom_zone_checkpoint_draw_color.md

   - checkpoint
   - trigger
   - color
-default_value: FFFF00FF
+default_value: 255 255 0 255
 ---

-Color of the checkpoint zone(s).
+Color of the checkpoint zone(s) in RGBA format.